atarazana/gramola-operator/part-1-2.md

 As you can see currently there's just 1 container per appservice pod.
 Compare to gramophone-operator-controller-manager it has 2.

 Ok, time for testing.
-As we did before, you can run your code locally ans see the result... but to avoid disturbances of the operator already running, let's scale down the operator to `zero` replicas.
+As we did before, you can run your code locally and see the result... but to avoid disturbances of the operator already running, let's scale down the operator to `zero` replicas.

 ```sh
 $ kubectl scale deploy gramophone-operator-controller-manager  --replicas=0 -n operator-tests